It’s tough when your older dog starts losing bladder control.

-Testing varies depending on what your vet finds during the initial physical exam.
-Some dogs don’t need radiographs or ultrasound.
+However, testing varies depending on what your vet finds during the initial physical exam.

-Sometimes testing shows the cause is a urinary tract or bladder infection.
+Sometimes testing shows the cause is a urinary tract infection or a bladder infection.

 If your dog suffers either, your veterinarian will recommend antibiotics.

-If incontinence caused by other problems, most veterinarians recommend hormone therapy or pharmaceuticals.
+If other problems cause incontinence, most veterinarians recommend hormone therapy or pharmaceuticals.

 TCVM considers disease a sign of energetic imbalance.

-The treatment goal is returning the animal’s body to harmony and balance.
+The goal is to return the animal’s body to harmony and balance.